Print Management Guide - Microsoft Print Migrator 3.1

 · The current user must have administrative rights on the target computer.

-Note: More information about using fixprnsv.exe can be found in the Microsoft Knowledge Base article: Q247196 Overview of Fixprnsv.exe
+Tip: More information about using fixprnsv.exe can be found in the Microsoft Knowledge Base article: Q247196 Overview of Fixprnsv.exe

 As the Restore command runs, a progress report is displayed in the lower pane of the Print Migrator window.
 This output is also saved to the log file named pm.log located in %systemroot%\system32\spool\pm.

-Note: Print Migrator 3.1 is backwards compatible with cab files created by Print Migrator 2.0 and 1.0.
+Tip: Print Migrator 3.1 is backwards compatible with cab files created by Print Migrator 2.0 and 1.0.
 CAB files created with v3.1, however, cannot be read by the earlier versions.
 CAB files created from a cluster print server backup must be created and read by v3.0, as earlier versions did not provide true cluster support.

-Note: Due to improvements that were made during the testing of Print Migrator 3.1 through the limited beta release, the cab file format for cluster print server backups changed.
+Tip: Due to improvements that were made during the testing of Print Migrator 3.1 through the limited beta release, the cab file format for cluster print server backups changed.
 This means that cab files created with a beta release of v3.0 will not work with the final released product.
 Therefore, it is recommended that new backups are made of these clustered print servers using the final release version of Print Migrator 3.1.

 Performing Backups or Restores on a Clustered Print Server

-In order to view, backup from, or restore to a cluster, the cluster name must be specified in the form of \\cluster.
+To view, backup from, or restore to a cluster, the cluster name must be specified in the form of \\cluster.
 Running Print Migrator 3.1 on a node of the cluster and specifying no command line arguments will result in the printer configuration from that node being displayed, rather than the cluster’s virtual server.
 For the particular cluster that Print Migrator is working with, the print spooler resource must have previously been created.
 Print Migrator will log an error message if it doesn’t find a spooler resource on the specified cluster.

-In order to backup from or restore to a cluster remotely, the session that is running Print Migrator must have administrators privilege on the cluster.
+To backup from or restore to a cluster remotely, the session that is running Print Migrator must have administrators privilege on the cluster.
 Using net use or the Print Migrator credential prompt will not gain the proper access to the cluster API’s on the remote cluster.
 This is because the API’s use WMI and not named pipes.

 Creating a print spooler resource on a cluster is relatively straightforward: from Cluster Admin right- click Resources, select Print Spooler as the type, specify a group, then a disk resource, and then a name resource.